JoeyGE0/Geocaching-ESP32-captive-portal/info.md

 3. after flashed connect to the esp Wi-Fi network, which will be named "UNNAMED".
 4. or open a web browser and enter the IP address displayed on the ESP32's serial monitor.

-## Usage

-Once the ESP32 Cache project is set up, you can perform the following actions:

-- Toggle the buzzer: Click the "Lock/unlock" button on the web interface to turn the buzzer on or off.
-- View uptime: The web interface displays the cache's uptime in hours, minutes, and seconds.

 ## Customization